 Online: October 6, 2010

-The USGS staff of the North Carolina Water Science Center responded to the drenching rains and resulting flooding by ensuring that USGS real-time gages were operational and providing critical information on river stage and rainfall to the public and emergency management officials.
+The USGS staff of the South Atlantic Water Science Center - North Carolina responded to the drenching rains and resulting flooding by ensuring that USGS real-time gages were operational and providing critical information on river stage and rainfall to the public and emergency management officials.
 More than 40 streamflow measurements were also made at streamgages in central and eastern North Carolina to verify and update the site-specific relationships or rating between river stage and streamflow.
 These relationships are critical for determining the volume of water that passes a streamgaging station at any given river stage and are used in issuing flood warnings, mapping floodplains, monitoring water quality and environmental conditions and managing water resources.

 Publication release: Nutrients in the Nation's streams and groundwater